 A bachelor's degree in engineering or a business field such as finance, mathematics, statistics or economics is required to enter this profession, but a master's degree may be necessary for more advanced jobs.
 Many analysts may also need to obtain a license, but this is often accomplished after hire.
 According to BLS figures, financial analysts should experience 11% employment growth between 2016 and 2026.
 These analysts earn a median yearly wage of $85,660, as seen in 2018 BLS reports.

 If helping companies make sound investment options and correct financial decisions sounds intriguing, consider a career in financial management.
 Financial managers examine a company's operations and identify cost-cutting options.
 They also explore opportunities for growth, oversee financial and accounting staff, make financial recommendations to executives and create financial reporting documents.

 To qualify for many financial manager positions, a bachelor's degree in a related business field and several years of professional experience are necessary.
-Obtaining optional certification may also provide an advantage when looking for a job.
-The BLS projected a 9% increase in employment during the 2012-2022 decade, resulting in the creation of over 47,000 new financial manager positions nationwide.
-In 2012, the BLS determined that financial managers earned a median income of $109,740.
+Obtaining an optional certification may also provide an advantage when looking for a job.
+The BLS projected a 19% increase in employment during the 2016-2026 decade, resulting in the creation of 108,600 new financial manager positions nationwide.
+In 2018, the BLS determined that financial managers earned a median income of $127,990.